-Contact Information Vivian Minton 731-424-3520 vminton@jscc.edu for the Associate of Arts/Science: Philosophy
+Contact Information David Hart 731-424-3520 dhart@jscc.edu

 The Associate of Arts/Science in Philosophy is designed for students wanting to complete the first two years of the bachelor's degree in a community college setting.
 Our students have the opportunity to work closely with philosophy faculty.
 Careers in the field of philosophy typically require a bachelor's degree or higher.